 Short Life Span

 Probably the biggest problem with nonstick cookware, as far as basic usage, is its short life span.
 The nonstick coating simply doesn't keep its nonstick properties for very long.
 This is why, in general, we recommend that you buy on the cheap end of the market.
-(Though you should spend enough to get quality cookware that's a pleasure to use--fortunately there are a lot of good options at the lower end of the market.)
+(Though you should spend enough to get quality cookware that heats evenly and holds heat fairly well--fortunately, there are a lot of good options at the lower end of the market.)

 What constitutes a "short life"?
-On average, a PTFE pan can last 2-5 years, but will often start losing its nonstick surface within the first year of use.
+On average, a PTFE pan can last 1-5 years, but will often start losing its nonstick surface within the first year of use.
 It all depends on how frequently and how carefully you use your PTFE pan.
 If you use it very carefully, it will last somewhere between 2 and 5 years.
+(Some people claim their nonstick pans last up to 10 years, but this is an exception--or they are using pans they should have retired.)

 How does it go "bad"?
-It can be flaking or scratching, which usually happens if you use metal utensils or abrasive cleaning pads.
+It can be flaking or scratching, which usually happens if you use metal utensils or abrasive cleaning pads, or put in the dishwasher.
 But the main issue is that the nonstick coating simply stops working.
 The surface may even look fine, but it won't be slippery like it was when it was new.
 Food starts sticking to it.

 How is a short life span a safety issue?
-First of all, scratched, flaked, or chipped PTFE is more likely to release toxic fumes under heat (and this may be just as pertinent even though PFOA is no longer in the picture, because we don't know what it's been replaced with).
-Second, a worn PTFE surface that's lost is nonstick properties often shows signs of wear, most commonly discoloration or dulling of the appearance.
-These signs indicate that heat has begun to break down the PTFE, which means that it may have released toxic fumes, and will almost certainly continue to do so.
+Scratched, flaked, or chipped PTFE is more likely to release toxic fumes under heat (and this may be just as pertinent even though PFOA is no longer in the picture, because it's almost certainly been replaced with another PFAS, probably GenX).
+Dulled or discolored PTFE indicates the PTFE has broken down, which can also increase the release of toxic fumes.

 High heat kills nonstick properties of PTFE faster than anything else.
-It can also cause the PTFE to release toxic fumes.
+It can also cause PTFE coatings to release toxic fumes.

 PTFE has a fairly high melting point of 620F/327C, which is hotter than most burners or ovens can get.
 However, PTFE pyrolosis (i.e., breakdown from heat) can begin as low as 392F, though dangerous fumes haven't been detected until the temperature reaches 492F (from the PTFE Wikipedia page).

 You may be surprised to learn that stovetop burners routinely reach temperatures of 400-500F, even if set no higher than medium.
-This won't "melt" the PTFE, but it may produce dangerous fumes, and it will take its toll.
+This won't "melt" the PTFE, but it may produce dangerous fumes, and it will take its toll on the nonstick coating.

 Every time you heat your PTFE to a temperature higher than 392F, you are shortening its nonstick life.
 This effect seems to be cumulative, thus the short life span, even when you "do everything right."